|College:||West Chester, 1977|

 In 2011, The Citadel posted a record of 4-7 with five of its losses coming by 10 points or fewer.
 In their second season in the triple option offense, the Bulldogs ranked third in the nation with an average of 286.6 rushing yards per game while the defense allowed averages of only 23.4 points and 343.8 total yards to rank second and third, respectively, in the Southern Conference.

 Higgins arrived at The Citadel in 2005 and immediately made his impact on the program.
 In his second season the Bulldogs won three of their final four SoCon games, including a victory over Georgia Southern, to finish 4-3 in the league.

-The 2007 campaign turned out to be one of the finest in recent Citadel football history.
+The 2007 campaign turned out to be the finest season enjoyed by The Citadel since winning the SoCon title in 1992.
 The Bulldogs posted a record of 7-4, their first winning season in 10 years, and tied for third in the SoCon with their second straight 4-3 conference mark.
 The Citadel finished fourth in the nation with an average of 39.5 points per game and led the SoCon by allowing only 356.5 yards a contest.